Written on the 4 September 2017 by Altitude Communications

 DO YOU WANT TO USE THIS ARTICLE IN YOUR E-ZINE OR WEBSITE?
 You can, as long as you include this text copy in its entirety:

-Marketing Mentor Bill Doyle from AltitudeCommunications.com.au publishes the popular 'My Marketing Mentor' weekly eZine with over 7,000 subscribers including solo-preneurs, entrepreneurs and business owners.
+Marketing Mentor Bill Doyle from AltitudeCommunications.com.au publishes the popular 'My Marketing Mentor' weekly eZine with thousands of subscribers from around the world including solo-preneurs, entrepreneurs and business owners.

 If you're ready to boost your business, generate more leads and make more money, get your FREE subscription to this valuable publication, plus our popular Report "50+ fresh eMarketing ideas and tactics to help you to attract new clients like bees to a honeypot and grow a profitable business without spending a fortune."
 Go to www.Bees2HoneyPot.com